shadowrunners/Jinx/README.md

 [![](https://img.shields.io/badge/discord.js-v13.6.0-blue.svg?logo=npm)](https://github.com/discordjs)
 > A multi-purpose bot built with you as its first priority. <3

+# 🔹 NOTICE
+This project has been discontinued a few months ago.
+This repository was unarchived in order for me to fix ongoing security issues.
+It may be used for something else in the future.

 # 🔹 About
 Jinx is an open-source Discord Bot coded in JavaScript using [Discord.js](https://discord.js.org).